Dental Checkups at Dental Design HQ Georgetown, TX

 “To prevent oral health issues between dental checkups, our dental team may make several recommendations for at-home oral care.”

 Frequently Asked Questions

-Q. What happens if someone waits too long for a dental checkup?
+Q. What occurs if a person waits too long to have a dental exam?

-Q. What at-home care should be done between dental checkups?
+Q. What at-home maintenance is advised in between dental checkups

 Quality Dental Services Can Transform Your Smile

 By visiting us as soon as possible, our team can help get you the professional treatment you need.
 Instead of waiting around and allowing the symptoms to get worse, we can provide you with treatment options.

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.